freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to creates an empty file called hello
+A script to add execute permission to owner of file hello